silvia0308/VRDraw/README.md

-# VR Draw (A Draw Oculus Experience)
+# VR Draw (A Draw Oculus Experience

 An open source project demonstrating how to draw in virtual reality.
+And it is forked from https://github.com/dilmerv/VRDraw.git.

 ## VR Draw Main Scene (With Hands)